AdilRashidov/flilia-documentation/CONTRIBUTING.md

      git push origin my-fix-branch
      ```

-#### After your pull request is merged
+#### Once your pull request is merged
-After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository:
+Once your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository:

 1. Delete the remote branch on GitHub either through the GitHub web UI or your local shell as follows:
      ```shell